bahrus/ib-id/README.md

 ## ib-id's pooling strategy [TODO]

 1. Developer specifies id and version getters.
 Version can be anything, including a date/time stamp.
-    1. Elements are reused only if tag name and id match.
+    1. Elements are reused only if tag name and id match (weaken somewhat if we can pair two unmatched items?).
     2. Old elements with no corresponding id from new list are reused if the new list has an item with an id not matching the old list.
     3. A new item object is only passed to the element being repeated if the version doesn't match previous version.
     4. Order not guaranteed to match order of new list.